CSbyGB/pentips/linux/privesc.md

 - `cat /etc/shadow` hash store file
 - `cat /etc/groups`
 - `history` will show previous commands
-- `sudo -l` what ca we run as sudo.
+- `sudo -l` what can we run as sudo.
 Example

   ```
   sudo -l